Toyota-Connected-India/red-monkey/README.md

 ## Why red-monkey?

 We believe systems could fail in spite of rigorous testing and the promise of 99.9% availability by cloud providers.
-Redis, a popular in-memory store that is used in various levels like caching, database and message-broker also can fail. `red-monkey` is a proxy that can help you test the resiliency of your services against the network and custom error failures in Redis.
+Redis, a popular in-memory store that is used in various levels like caching, database and message-broker also can fail.
+So, we built a proxy (red-monkey) that can help you test the resiliency of your services against the network and custom error failures in Redis.

 ## How to build and run locally?